ShortlistShortlistedRemoved from shortlist 162

 Emissions

 The Pulsar PG12000B is CARB-compliant.
-Therefore, its sale and purchase are permitted in all of the 50 states, including California.
+It can therefore be sold and purchased in all 50 states, including California.

 Product Video